Kingdom of Morocco – Our Most Popular Tour

 Day 1: Casablanca Arrival

-On arrival at the Casablanca Airport, meet your escort and transfer to your hotel in Casablanca.
-Relax at your hotel or optional traditional hammam or spa or walking tour on your own.
-Overnight in Casablanca
+On arrival at the Casablanca Airport, meet your escort and transfer to your boutique hotel in Casablanca.
+Self-transfers or other transfers can be arranged depending on your arrival time.
+Relax at your hotel or optional walking tour on your own.
+Overnight in Casablanca.

 Day 3: Fes Cultural Tour